 South Dakota’s Custer State Park is nearly surrounded by some of the United States’ most recognizable National Park sites, like Mount Rushmore National Memorial and Badlands National Park.
-Yet, its Wildlife Loop Road, roaming herds of bison, granite peaks and brand new visitor center opened in May 2016 easily rival the sights seen in the nearby national parks.
-Trekaroo families, who consistently give Custer State Park a five star rating, recommend starting early in the day, packing a picnic lunch, and stopping for a swim at Sylvan Lake when visiting this park in southwestern South Dakota’s Black Hills.
+Yet, its Wildlife Loop Road, roaming herds of bison, and the granite peaks of the Black Hills easily rival the sights seen in the nearby national parks.

 Looking to include Custer State Park in An Epic Road Trip from Chicago to Yellowstone?
 Trekaroo has the perfect itinerary for you.

 Want to know what else to see while you’re in Minnesota?
-Check out Trekaroo’s Top 10 Things for Families to do in Minnesota.
+Check out Trekaroo’s Top 10 Things to do in Minnesota with Kids.

 While I actually prefer the falls at Letchworth, you really should head up to Niagara if you’re in Western New York.
 There’s so much to do at Niagara Falls that you’ll definitely want to read Trekaroo’s Guide to Visiting Niagara Falls with Kids before crossing the border.

 Want to make a road trip out of your visit?
-Check out Trekaroo’s Guide to Visiting Desert National Parks with Kids.
+Check out Trekaroo’s Utah Road Trip Itinerary.

 Interested in finding ways to make your Gold Country vacation more educational?
 Trekaroo’s award-winning article, Road School: Take a California History Trip With Kids: Sacramento and Gold Country, is filled with inspirational ideas.